Supreme Court upholds Trump-era tax on foreign earnings, skirting disruptive ruling

 "[T]he precise and narrow question that the Court addresses today is whether Congress may attribute an entity's realized and undistributed income to the entity's shareholders or partners, and then tax the shareholders or partners on their portions of that income," Kavanaugh wrote.
 "This Court's longstanding precedents, reflected in and reinforced by Congress's longstanding practice, establish that the answer is yes."

-The court's decision is a narrow one, but in declining to disturb the tax, the justices avoided closing the door for now on Democrats' proposals to impose taxes on the nation's highest earners.
-Kavanaugh stressed that the court's analysis doesn't address the issues that would be raised by taxes on holdings; wealth or net worth; or taxes on appreciation.
+The court's ruling was a narrow one, but in declining to disturb the tax, the justices avoided closing the door for now on Democrats' proposals to impose taxes on the nation's highest earners.
+Kavanaugh stressed that the court's analysis doesn't address the issues that would be raised by taxes on holdings, wealth or net worth; or taxes on appreciation.

 "Those are potential issues for another day, and we do not address or resolve any of those issues here," he wrote for the court.
 "As to the Moores' case, Congress has long taxed shareholders of an entity on the entity's undistributed income, and it did the same with the MRT.
 This Court has long upheld taxes of that kind, and we do the same today with the MRT."